 "Of course!
 But... why don't you two come into my house, first of all?"
 The woman smiled as she waved them in.

 Lirus and Nocta took her offer and went in.
-To their surprise, the inside was decorated with lavish furniture and ornate decorations.
+To their surprise, the inside was decorated with lavish furniture, red carpet and a chandelier hanging overhead.
 In the middle of the room, there was a fireplace with a phoenix-shaped symbol marked over the mantle.
-The duo sat down on a large sofa while Linoura sat down on a red chair.
+The duo sat down on a large sofa as Linoura sat down on a red fur-trimmed chair.

 "Okay...
 Allow me to introduce myself.
-My name is-" The soldier said only to get interrupted by Linoura.
+My name is-" The soldier said, only to cut off.

 "Ah, don't tell me!
 You're Lirus Trescale, and you're Nocta Ventelle."
-She said.
+Linoura stated.